xxrobone/assignment4/README.md

 I also done a gitignore so keys wont be visible or uploaded to github, i will send the key files  when handing in the project or if I will host it, there will be a demo

-### first one is fetching data from github

-### second one is fethcing from the api shared by Rob(teacher)

-api is chosen
-next up
+### Api calls fetching and todo list

+- api calls fetching data (works)
-- search function
+- search function (works)
 - pagination
 - styling page
 - header, nav, footer
 - maybe connect with an externatl api to get trailers/ videos of each item
+- remove stuff from first page to an other fetch page.
+- add error handling, to fetch and also check array etc.